 Skip to main content

-• Closed for modification — Core skill logic lives in SKILL.md, stable and tested
+• Core instructions live in SKILL.md, stable and versioned

 The result: you correct Claude once ("use React Hook Form, not useState for forms"), and that preference is applied automatically in every future session.